scenarioo/scenarioo-js/README.md

     - [exampleBackwardsDsl.spec.js](example/test/exampleBackwardsDsl.spec.js)

-#### Vanila Jasmine Style
+#### Vanilla Jasmine Style

 Write your e2e tests in your normal Jasmine style with Protractor (or you could also use pure WebdriverJS without protractor, since ScenariooJS does not depend on protractor specific things).

 ```javascript